urzam/rws-pb/README.md

 # Translators Application

-This is the translators testing project containing client and server part.
+This is the translators testing project.

 ## Getting Started

-Read README.md files both in client and server direcotry
+Read README files in client and server direcotries